mouhametnd/Calculator-App/README.md

 ## Welcome 🍃

-This calculator App was a cool project to practice my `CSS` and `Vanillas Javascript`.
+This calculator App was a cool project to put into practice my `CSS` and `Vanillas Javascript` skills.

 ## Links
 - My Linkedin [Linkedin](https://www.linkedin.com/in/mouhametndiaye/)